kurachiweb/svg-rect-to-path/README.md

-# svg-rect-to-path
+# svg-rect-to-polygon
-Converts an SVG rectangle element to a path element.
+Converts an SVG rectangle element to a polygon element.